anasansari157/counter-redux/README.md

-# Simple Counter in Redux
+# Simple Counter using Redux

 ### Tech. used: